 Membership Numbers :: SingleRoots Recommends

 For some people, technology can still be a bit daunting.
 They’ve managed to conquer Facebook, but online dating is a brand new world and they might not want to seek help from a friend.

 If you’re searching for the easiest site to use, the answer is probably going to be eHarmony.
 It’s pretty straightforward—you get sent your daily allotment of matches and you can communicate with them or close them out.
-There is a lengthy initial questionnaire on both eHarmony and Perfect Match, but it’s nothing high tech.
+There is a lengthy initial questionnaire on eHarmony, but it’s nothing high tech.
 Chemistry.com is pretty straightforward, too, with a less-lengthy questionnaire.